Boyquotes/MyFirstGodotGame-GDQuest-/README.md

 Note

-- The implementation is pretty much the same but I did refractor some logic though.
+- The implementation is pretty much the same but I refractored the logic and scenes to fix some buges.